- I am interested in U.S. stock exchange ticker tape. In particular, I want to identify

 - After dating my tape, I looked at eBay and over time I found several other prices of ticker tape that

 I could date.
-For the last two examples, I had to include the full CRSP database history.
+For the last few examples, I had to include the full CRSP database history.

 The pictures here are from the vendors or from eBay, and elsewhere.
 Click for larger image (where possible).